Avalanche Courses

 • Lunch/snack food

-• Warm Layers (extra insulation for the non-moving time in the pits like “puffy” jackets)
+• Warm Layers (extra insulation for the non-moving time in the snow pit like a “puffy” jacket)

-• Backpack with a decent method for attaching skis/board
+• Backpack with a reasonable method for attaching skis/board

 • Pencil